-Mylar is the plastic used to make shiny balloons for parties.
+Mylar is the term many use to refer to the material used to make shiny, foil balloons for parties.
 It consists of metalized plastic and nylon but cannot be thrown to the curb with other recyclables such as aluminum, plastic and paper.
-Unfortunately, there are only three recycling plants in the U.S. that will accept mylar.
-They are located in Oakland, San Fransisco and San Jose, Calif.
+Unlike latex balloons, foil balloons are not biodegradable.

 Save and Reinflate Them

 Because they're made from a more durable material than latex, "mylar" or foil balloons can be easily deflated and reinflated.
 Carefully remove the ribbon, flatten the balloon, and save for a future celebration.